-Students in years Three and Four must achieve a 3.0 cumulative average and a 3.0 term average each term in their filmmaking courses and a 2.0 cumulative average and a 2.0 term average each term in academic courses.
+Students in Years Three and Four must achieve a 3.0 cumulative average and a 3.0 term average each term in their filmmaking courses and a 2.0 cumulative average and a 2.0 term average each term in academic courses.
 In addition to the above, the faculty may determine that a student should be placed on arts probation for the following term based on these criteria: ability to absorb instruction, assessment of basic talent, ability to collaborate, and ability to work and produce at a professional level.

-Division of Undergraduate Academic Programs Minimum Requirements Policy
+Undergraduate Academic Program Minimum Requirements Policy

 Students in the School of Filmmaking are required to complete no less than 12 semester hours of academic studies by the end of their first year and 12 additional semester hours of academic studies by the end of their second year of study.
-As a third- and fourth-year student, six semester hours of academic studies are required per year to complete the Division of Undergraduate Academic Programs requirement for the B.F.A. degree in the School of Filmmaking.
+As a third- and fourth-year student, six semester hours of academic studies are required per year to complete the Undergraduate Academic Program requirement for the B.F.A. degree in the School of Filmmaking.
 Failure to complete the minimum semester hours for the appropriate year may result in the student being discontinued from the degree program and placed in the diploma program.